101 Unhealthiest Habits on the Planet

 "Many people assume that the more protein they ingest, the better," says Anthony Kouri, MD, an orthopedic surgeon at the University of Toledo Medical Center.
 "Protein supplements can be an excellent source of protein for athletes looking to gain muscle mass, older adults with chronic illnesses, and vegetarians or vegans.
 However, for everyone else, excess protein intake can be harmful.
 Extra protein intake can lead to osteoporosis and subsequent fragility fractures, kidney stones, and liver dysfunction.
 There is also evidence that excess protein intake can lead to increased risk of coronary artery disease."

-The Remedy Rx: "Consider your normal dietary intake of protein prior to consuming protein supplements," says Kouri.
+The Rx: "Consider your normal dietary intake of protein prior to consuming protein supplements," says Kouri.
 According to Harvard Medical School, to determine your recommended daily protein intake in grams, multiply your weight by 0.36.
 For a 50-year-old woman who weighs 140 pounds and is sedentary, that is 53 grams of protein a day.

 You're Running Long Distance